skeeto/enchive/README.md

 Files are secured with ChaCha20, Curve25519, and HMAC-SHA256.

+## Installation

+Clone this repository, then:

+    $ make PREFIX=/usr install

+This will install both the compiled binary and manual page under `PREFIX`.
+For staged installs, `DESTDIR` is also supported.
+The binary doesn't have any external dependencies and doesn't actually need to be installed before use.

 ## Usage

 There are only three commands to worry about: `keygen`, `archive`, and